legalthings/mustache-tidy/README.md

 {{# sub }}<p>{{ intro }}</p>{{/sub}}
 ```

+So the goal of library is to fix tags sections, so that opening and closing tags of section were in the same node.

 ## How does it work?

 Tidy process concernes only with tags sections, not with single tags.